ifwe/bruce/doc/design.md

 ### Router Thread

-The router thread's primary responsibility is to route messages to Kafka brokers based on Metadata received from Kafka.
-The Metadata provides information such as the set of brokers in the cluster, a list of known topics, a list of partitions for each topic along with which brokers store their replicas, and status information for the brokers, topics, and partitions.
+The router thread's primary responsibility is to route messages to Kafka brokers based on metadata received from Kafka.
+The metadata provides information such as the set of brokers in the cluster, a list of known topics, a list of partitions for each topic along with which brokers store their replicas, and status information for the brokers, topics, and partitions.